StephenJLu/hashnode-archive/cm5j3t8tx000609jv3zg1ac6u.md

 The workhorse behind R2 management goes back to [Cloudflare Workers](https://developers.cloudflare.com/workers/).
 I enjoy this service because it’s very lightweight, fast, and serverless.
 It’s also easy to bind environment variables and secrets.

-For the R2 Worker, there are three major parts to the function:
+For the R2 Worker, there are three major parts to its function:

 ### CORS Headers